Studies in Education (on campus and online)

 - Gain experience in a setting connected to your field of interest.

-- Participate in a weekly collaborative conference group with your advisor and 5-7 other graduate students.
+- Participate in a regular collaborative conference group with your advisor and 7-9 other graduate students.
 You will have an opportunity to engage in ongoing in-depth conversations about teaching and learning.

-- Gain from having your Bank Street advisor work with you in your site each month.
+- Gain from having your Bank Street advisor work with you at your site each month.

 - Benefit from individual meetings with your advisor twice each month.